 - Installed occupancy sensors

-PSI was near flawless in their execution of the Methodist Hospital Operating Room Controls Upgrades Project.
+"Performance Services was nearly flawless in their execution of the Methodist Hospital Operating Room Controls Upgrades Project.
 Any issues that did arise were addressed expediently and precisely.
 Their pre-commissioning work and preparedness for final commissioning and acceptance testing allowed for strict adherence to our tight schedule.
-I give them an “A” for this project especially given its’ complexities and critical working environment.
+I give them an “A” for this project especially given its’ complexities and critical working environment."

 iU HEALTH FACILITY ENGINEERING REPRESENTATIVE